-Sam is training to become a European and Chartered UK Patent Attorney.
+Sam is a European and UK Patent Attorney.
 He joined Dehns in 2014 after completing an M.Eng.
 (Hons) degree in Electronic Engineering with Computer Science at University College London (UCL).
 He was made an IP Consultant of the firm in 2019.

 Type of clients and client work

 The clients Sam works with range from multinational blue-chip companies and SMEs through to start-ups and sole inventors.
-Beyond the UK and Europe, He has experience handling patent applications in a wide range of territories worldwide, and has particular experience with the US, Japan, China, and Taiwan.
-His work includes assisting in the drafting of new patent applications and prosecuting patent applications through to grant worldwide.
-He also has experience providing advice regarding the patentability of new inventions and on building an intellectual property portfolio from a grassroots level.
+Beyond the UK and Europe, he has experience handling patent applications in a wide range of territories worldwide, and has particular experience with the US, Japan, China, and Taiwan.
+His work includes the drafting of new patent applications and prosecuting patent applications through to grant worldwide.

 Qualifications and Memberships